Pablo Schreiber: Television

 Schreiber's first television appearance was as Nick Sobotka in season 2 of the critically acclaimed HBO series The Wire (2003).
 After his final appearance in the last episode of season 2, he also made a cameo appearance in the season 5 episode "The Dickensian Aspect".
 He went on to play minor roles in the series Law & Order: Criminal Intent and Law & Order before playing the recurring guest role of serial rapist William Lewis on Law & Order: Special Victims Unit.
 He appeared in an eight episode arc playing the antagonist to Olivia Benson's (Mariska Hargitay) character.

 From 2008 to 2009, he appeared in multiple series including Dirt, Army Wives, The Beast, Numbers, and It's Always Sunny in Philadelphia.
 In 2011, he was cast as Johnny Leary in the FX series Lights Out which only aired for one season.
-From 2011 to 2012, he played both Demetri Ravitch in the HBO series Weeds and Anton Little Creek on the show A Gifted Man.
+From 2011 to 2012, he played both Demetri Ravitch in the Showtime series Weeds and Anton Little Creek on the show A Gifted Man.
 BuddyTV ranked him #77 on its list of "TV's Sexiest Men of 2011".

 In October 2012, Schreiber was cast in the recurring role of George "Pornstache" Mendez on the Netflix original drama series Orange Is the New Black.
 For his role on the show, he won the "We Love to Hate You Award" at the 2014 Young Hollywood Awards and received a Primetime Emmy nomination for Outstanding Guest Actor in a Drama Series in 2015.
 He played the role from 2013 to 2017 and had a guest appearance in a 2019 episode.

 In February 2013, he co-starred as Virgil in NBC's drama pilot Ironside, a reboot of the 1967 series of the same name.
 However ratings and reviews were unfavorable and it was canceled after only four episodes had aired.